buepro/typo3-pizpalue/README.md

 ### With TYPO3

 1. Go to the extension manager
+2. Install extension news
-2. Select 'Get preconfigured distribution'
+3. Select 'Get preconfigured distribution'
-3. Search for "Piz Palü Distribution" and install it
+4. Search for "Piz Palü Distribution" and install it

 ### With composer